AndrewL14/Movie-review-api/README.md

 `Get all movies` GET request
 localhost:8080/api/v1/movies

-`Get a movie based on it's imbdId` GET request localhost:8080/api/v1/movies/the imdbId you want to use
+`Get a movie based on its imbdId` GET request localhost:8080/api/v1/movies/the imdbId you want to use

 Or you can submit a JSON body: